Although Arthur – the storm sweeping the North American East Coast has been all over the Hurricane Severity Index, his name remains the same.

 Recent years have produced a number of hurricanes we are on a first name basis with.
-Admittedly, Arthur is a more commanding name than some of his deadly predecessors such as Katrina or Sandy.
-It still begs the question – how do hurricanes get their names?
+Admittedly, Arthur is a more commanding name than some of his deadly predecessors such as Katrina, or Sandy.
+It still however begs the question – how do hurricanes get their names?

 The NOAA cites a directory invented in 1953 by the National Hurricane Center, which is upheld today by the World Meteorological Organization.
 The directory provides a pre-established bank of names for each region a storm may hit.
 The regions are then broken down further into sub-lists.
 The Atlantic list has six separate year sections with 26 names each, one beginning with every letter of the alphabet.
 From there, storms are named chronologically by alphabetical order.